VCL3D/SynthRSF/README.md

 # Access
 The dataset is available on Google Drive: https://drive.google.com/drive/folders/1UiXTYSIWbX2w62E-WDjxMyDGWvWDF0oX?usp=drive_link

-It is free to use for research purposes, provided the original paper is cited:
+Paper published under CC license (CC BY-NC-ND 4.0), free to use for non-commercial purposes, and requiring attribution:

 Kanlis, A.; Vanian, V.; Karvarsamis, S.; Gkika, I.; Konstantoudakis, K. and Zarpalas, D. (2024).
 SynthRSF: A Novel Photorealistic Synthetic Dataset for Adverse Weather Condition Denoising.
 In Proceedings of the 19th International Joint Conference on Computer Vision, Imaging and Computer Graphics Theory and Applications - Volume 3: VISAPP, ISBN 978-989-758-679-8, ISSN 2184-4321, pages 567-574.
 DOI: 10.5220/0012397700003660